-An applicant or resident in the public housing program must not knowingly:

-- Make a false statement to the HACDB [Title 18 U.S.C.
-Section 1001]. - Provide incomplete or false information to the HACDB [24 CFR 960.259(a)(4)]. - Commit fraud, or make false statements in connection with an application for assistance or with reexamination of income [24 CFR 966.4(l)(2)(iii)(C)].

-Any of the following will be considered evidence of family program abuse:

-Offering bribes or illegal gratuities to the HACDB Board of Commissioners, employees, contractors, or other HACDB representatives

-Offering payments or other incentives to a third party as an inducement for the third party to make false or misleading statements to the HACDB on the family's behalf

-Use of a false name or the use of falsified, forged, or altered documents

-Intentional misreporting of family information or circumstances (e.g., misreporting of income or family composition)

-Omitted facts that were obviously known by a family member (e.g., not reporting employment income)

-Admission of program abuse by an adult family member

-The HACDB may determine other actions to be program abuse based upon a preponderance of the evidence, as defined earlier in this chapter.

-Penalties for Program Abuse

-In the case of program abuse caused by a family the HACDB may, at its discretion, impose any of the following remedies.

-- The HACDB may require the family to repay any amounts owed to the program (see 15-II.B., Family Reimbursement to HACDB). - The HACDB may require, as a condition of receiving or continuing assistance, that a culpable family member not reside in the unit.
-See policies in Chapter 3 (for applicants) and Chapter 13 (for residents). - The HACDB may deny admission or terminate the family's lease following the policies set forth in Chapter 3 and Chapter 13 respectively. - The HACDB may refer the family for state or federal criminal prosecution as described in section 15-II.D.
+VV-1-V-1-V-1-V-1-V-1-V-1-V-1-V-1-V- An applicant or resident in the public housing program must not knowingly: Make a false statement to the HACDB [Title 18 U.S.C.
+Section 1001].
+Provide incomplete or false information to the HACDB [24 CFR 960.259(a)(4)].
+Commit fraud, or make false statements in connection with an application for assistance or with reexamination of income [24 CFR 966.4(l)(2)(iii)(C)].
+HACDB Policy Any of the following will be considered evidence of family program abuse: Offering bribes or illegal gratuities to the HACDB Board of Commissioners, employees, contractors, or other HACDB representatives Offering payments or other incentives to a third party as an inducement for the third party to make false or misleading statements to the HACDB on the family's behalf Use of a false name or the use of falsified, forged, or altered documents Intentional misreporting of family information or circumstances (e.g., misreporting of income or family composition) Omitted facts that were obviously known by a family member (e.g., not reporting employment income) Admission of program abuse by an adult family member The HACDB may determine other actions to be program abuse based upon a preponderance of the evidence, as defined earlier in this chapter.
+Pe nalties for Program Abuse the case of program abuse caused by a family the HACDB may, at its discretion, impose y of the following remedies.
+The HACDB may require the family to repay any amounts owed to the program (see 15-II.B., Family Reimbursement to HACDB).
+The HACDB may require, as a condition of receiving or continuing assistance, that a culpable family member not reside in the unit.
+See policies in Chapter 3 (for applicants) and Chapter 13 (for residents). • The HACDB may deny admission or terminate the family's lease following the policies set forth in Chapter 3 and Chapter 13 respectively.

+The HACDB may refer the family for state or federal criminal prosecution as described in section 15-II.D.